hardwario/website/content/download/_index.en.md

 meta_title: Download HARDWARIO Playground
 ---

 **HARDWARIO Playground** is the tool that will make your box listen to you.
-On this page you can always download the current version of the playground for your computer running Windows, Linux, Ubuntu, or macOS.
+On this page you can always download the current version of the playground for your computer running Windows, Ubuntu, or macOS.